ShachiniMekala/mini-task-tracker/README.md

   - **UI-driven Workflow Restrictions:** Currently, the backend enforces workflow rules and returns errors for invalid transitions (as per requirements).
 A future improvement would be to update the UI to only display allowed transition options in the dropdown, preventing invalid actions before they happen.
   - **Data Transfer Objects (DTOs):** Transitioning from passing raw arrays to the service layer to using structured DTOs would improve type safety and code clarity.
   - **Comprehensive Test Coverage:** While core workflow logic is tested, expanding the test suite to cover each isolated layer (Controllers, Repositories, Services) with unit and functional tests would ensure long-term stability.

+> **Note:** Due to time constraints, only core functionalities (such as status transitions and basic UI components) have been covered with automated tests.